 The Compensation Committee grants equity awards to our NEOs under the 2016 Incentive Plan which was approved by stockholders on June 23, 2016.
 Our 2016 Incentive Plan affords the Compensation Committee flexibility to determine the specific award types and parameters that it believes are in the best long-term interests of the Company.
-We believe that long-term incentive awards provide the strongest alignment with stockholder interests.
+We believe that long-term incentive awards, particularly stock options and restricted stock units with a time based vesting schedule, provide the strongest alignment with stockholder interests.
 We also believe that properly structured awards are a valuable motivating incentive and strong retention tool.
-Believing that stock options presently serve to align the interests of our shareholders with those of our NEOs, the Compensation Committee has determined that awards of stock options are currently the most appropriate form of long-term incentive compensation for the Company's NEOs given the Company's continued growth rates and increases in the Company's share price.
+Believing that stock options and restricted stock units with a time based vesting schedule presently serve to align the interests of our shareholders with those of our NEOs, the Compensation Committee has determined that awards of stock options and restricted stock units with a time based vesting schedule have recently been, and are at this time, the most appropriate form of longterm incentive compensation for the Company's NEOs given the Company's continued growth rates and increases in the Company's share price.
 In other words, if the Company performs well, that performance should be reflected in the price of the Company's shares which benefits both stockholders/shareholders and NEOs.
-Additionally, in February 2022, the Compensation Committee increased beneficial stock ownership guidelines for all NEOs from equal to one times their respective base cash compensation to equal to three times their respective base cash compensation, as described below.
+In February 2022, the Compensation Committee increased beneficial stock ownership guidelines for all NEOs from equal to one times their respective base cash compensation to equal to three times their respective base cash compensation, as described below.
 We believe that this recent modification to NEO stock ownership guidelines further strengthens the alignment of interests between our NEOs and stockholders.